hajin-park/infinite-stairs-bot/README.md

 #### Game Inputs

 The game will turn the character on `True` and step forward on `False`.
-This component will repeatedly dequeue the next value and

-The portion of the screen containing the game client is captured using the mss library.

 ## Acknowledgements